 There are two recipes here, one is for acute oral health conditions, where you would use a higher dilution for a period of a few days while the condition clears, for example: sore throats; coughs; chest infections; mouth ulcers; laryngitis; gum disease; halitosis and oral thrush.

 If you want to use the gargle as part of your day to day mouth care routine, then use the lower dilution recipe, this would be suitable to use after cleaning your teeth for general mouth health & fresh breath.

 Mouth Gargle Recipe – dilution for intense treatment:

 All you need is a trusty egg cup (or any little container to hold enough water for a mouth full),

-Fill the egg cup or small container with water, and add 1-2 drops of essential oil, then take the water into your mouth, and gargle for as long as you can.
+Add two drops of myrrh to the olive oil and blend evenly.
+Fill the egg cup or small container with water, and add the mix of olive & essential oil, then take the water into your mouth, and gargle for as long as you can.
 Do not swallow.
-I usually rinse my mouth with water afterwards as the taste isn’t that good.

 Mouth Gargle Recipe – dilution for general every day use:

 Use the following recipe for a natural mouth wash after cleaning your teeth: